TGoldsack1/Corpora_for_Lay_Summarisation/README.md

 ```

 **Note:** Both datasets are provided in a slightly different format (using strings instead of lists) via huggingface - see the dataset page on huggingface for details.

+## Human Evaluation Annotations

+The annotations created as part of the expret-based human evaluation described in the paper are available in the `human_eval` folder.

 ## Citation